AppImage/docs.appimage.org/source/user-guide/troubleshooting/fuse.rst

 Manually extract and run AppImages
 ++++++++++++++++++++++++++++++++++

-Alternatively, you can manually extract or mount an AppImage in any way described in :ref:`inspect_appimage_content`.
+Alternatively, you can manually extract or mount an AppImage in any way described in :ref:`inspect-appimage-content`.
 After that, you can run the ``AppRun`` entry point in the directory the AppImage has been extracted to or mounted on: ``appimage_directory/AppRun``.

 This mostly makes sense if you have an older AppImage which doesn't support the ``--appimage-extract-and-run`` parameter.

-.. _fuse_docker:
+.. _fuse-docker:

 FUSE and Docker
 ---------------